High School Programs

 The High School Division is open to students who are at least 14 by the start date of their program and have not yet completed one year as a full-time college student.

 Please note: Proof of COVID-19 vaccination is required for all students, faculty, and summer staff for the 2022 season.
 Please see our FAQ page for more information.

 What does a summer at BMC include?

-- may take classes in music theory and literature
+- classes in music theory and literature

-- may perform solo and chamber music in Brevard's student recitals
+- solo and chamber music performance opportunities

-- may attend open rehearsals with world-renowned concert soloists
+- open rehearsals with world-renowned concert soloists

 Who comes to Brevard?

 Students come from nearly every state and in fact, from around the world.
 Their backgrounds are different, but all are gifted and driven to musical excellence.
 Each student contributes to the unique community that is the hallmark of Brevard.
 The environment allows students to surpass themselves as musicians, as artists.

 How can I participate?